Loyalty Islands Province

 The provincial government seat is at Lifou.
 The Loyalty Islands are a collectivité territoriale of France.
 The province's 2019 population was approximately 18,353 inhabitants living on almost 2,000 km2.
-The native inhabitants are the Kanak and the Tavu'avua' peoples.
+The native inhabitants are Melanesians who speak various Kanak languages and Polynesians who speak the Fagauvea language.

 History

 The first Western contact on record is attributed to British Captain William Raven of the whaler Britannia, who was on his way in 1793 from Norfolk Island to Batavia (now called Jakarta).
 It is very likely, however, that the discovery and name originated with officials on the London ship Loyalty, which was on a Pacific Ocean trading voyage from 1789 to 1790.

 The French Government demanded the removal of missionaries from the London Missionary Society led by Rev. Samuel Macfarlane from the Loyalty Islands and New Caledonia in 1869.
 This led to the missionaries travelling to the Torres Strait Islands on the vessel Surprise, in an event still celebrated as "The Coming of the Light", on 1 July 1871.